-Road to school
+Road to the school

-The residence can not be occupied by those who are under 18 years old.
-Therefore, if you do not have 18, then you have to live only in the family, well, or you can choose a boarding school, for exampleAbby College London.
-Here pupils study and live in the same building.
+The residence can not be occupied by foreign students under 18 years old.
+Therefore, if you are under 18, then you have to live only in the family, well, or you can choose a boarding school, for example Abbey College London.
+Here students study and live in the same building.
 You can still live on the school campus.
-Such small houses designed for groups of students, but in London there are no such.
-For example, one of the most worthy colleges of such a plan isQueen Ethelburgs College, located in York.
+Such small houses are made for groups of students.
+For example, one of the most worthy colleges of such a plan is Queen Ethelburgs College, located in York.

 My roommate was an Italian, about 30 years old.
 A good guy and we quickly became friends.
 He was my guide to London life.
 It seems to me that in the first 2 weeks I met all the Italians living in the district.
 They were students, doctors, restaurant managers, models, and so on.
 Actually it was cool and interesting.
-In general, all this atmosphere has to constant communication, new acquaintances.
-People here quickly enter your life, but also quickly out of it and go out.
-At schoolFrancis King was in many ways a good and carefree time.
-Learn the language, get to know different people from all over the world.
+In general, all this atmosphere contributes to constant communication, new acquaintances.
+People here quickly enter your life, but also quickly go out.
+I really enjoyed my time at school Francis King.
+Learn the language, get acquainted with different people from all over the world.
 You walk, you play football.
-10 years have passed since that time, and I am still friends with some guys from France, Italy, Ukraine, Russia, Kazakhstan.
+10 years have passed since that time, and I am still stay in touch with some guys from France, Italy, Ukraine, Russia, Kazakhstan.

 Sports in London